 Is bitcoin safe?

 There is no straightforward answer to whether or not bitcoin is safe.
 In many ways, it’s not, because not only does bitcoin’s value tend to swing to extremes at short notice - leaving investors vulnerable to large losses without much warning - but there is no regulatory body or framework in the UK to monitor it.
 Crucially, bitcoin investments are not protected under the Financial Services Compensation Scheme (FSCS), which usually covers investors’ assets up to £85,000 in the event that something goes wrong.
 This does not apply to bitcoin, so if you invest in it and your holdings are compromised or lost entirely, there is no way of reclaiming your money and it would effectively be gone forever.
+Additionally, the Financial Ombudsman Service (FOS) is unable to provide help with complaints, unless the complaint is a result of a bank refusing to reimburse a customer who has been the victim of fraud.

 Some cryptocurrency exchange platforms - where you go to buy, sell or trade bitcoin - are registered or pending registration with the UK’s Financial Conduct Authority (FCA).
 Although this can seem like a guarantee that your bitcoin will be secure if you purchase it through one of these exchanges, the FCA’s role involves only anti-money laundering and terrorism financing monitoring, so your assets are still not actually protected if they are lost or compromised.